TheoreticalEcosystemEcology/ModulesProdFW/README.md

-# How is ecosystem functioning affected by modules in fodd webs
+# How is ecosystem functioning affected by modules in food webs

-Lab members involved: Tim Poisot (lead) & Dom Gravel
+Lab members involved: Tim Poisot & Dom Gravel
-Other people involved: Dan Stouffer (?)
+Other people involved: Daniel Stouffer

 ## Synopsis